FICTION AND POETRY

 Mallery, Daniel, Strange Catharsis, Acolyte Press, Amsterdam, 1993.

 Marlowe, Edmund, Alexander's Choice, USA, 2012.
+Article linking to reviews.
 The story of a boy of 13-14 at Eton, England's most famous public school, who stumbles on Greek love as his salvation, it is set critically in 1983-4 just as the dark age in which Greek love in Europe had quietly survived for three centuries was giving way to something more frightening.

 Matthews, Kenneth, Aleko, London, 1934.
 About an English teacher at a Greek boarding-school who falls in love with a pupil of sixteen.